 3. Consider an Online Bookkeeping Service

-If you need the help, consider an online bookkeeping service that will classify all your expenses for you and give you detailed reports about your income, expenses, assets, and liabilities.
+If you need help tracking expenses, consider an online bookkeeping service that will classify all your expenses for you and give you detailed reports about your income, expenses, assets, and liabilities.
 You’ll also have a fresh set of books that you can use when tax-time comes around.
 If you think this might be right for you, be sure to thoroughly research available services to find the one that best suits your needs.

 4. Track Your Miles